SKB-CGN/ioBroker.energiefluss/README.md

 **Technical:**
 - define Datapoints for each element (add a second datapoint to production, additional production, consumption and grid as display for e.g. daily summary)
 - 3 solar production elements possible (if 3 are configured, Slim-Design will be deactivated)
+- also for island systems (line from production to grid can be deactivated)
 - show battery percent inside car or battery element
 - use different states for feeding into or consuming from the grid
 - reverse settings if your values are negative (for consumption, feeding the grid, charging-/discharging the battery)